Research Areas

 Y. Song, N. Chen, T. Curk, H. E. Katz, Molecules 29 (7), 1459 (2024)

-• Optimal packing of polymers (DNA) in viral capsids.
+• Optimal packing of DNA and RNA in confinement

 some thing